*Recipes follow story

 Last night my friend Eve and I were texting one another and in response to my: I’d like to get back to updating my blog -she said, no one is judging you but you.
 How true.

-I forgot about frittatas and food combinations, and thought more about warmth and comfort.
-Frittatas are comforting, don’t get me wrong, but creamy soft polenta screams happy belly.
-Topped with spinach and mushrooms, I took a look at theKitchn and referred to their method and Marcella Hazan’s tips for whipping up a batch of polenta.
+When I made brunch for Nan and Su, I forgot about frittatas and food combinations, and thought more about warmth and comfort.
+Frittatas are comforting, don’t get me wrong, but soft polenta screams happy belly.
+Topped with spinach and mushrooms, I took a look at theKitchn and referred to their method and Marcella Hazan’s tips for proper polenta preparation.
 Instead of individual ramekins, I made one big bodacious egg bake (although ramekins are on my list of needs) and paired it with fresh fruit cups topped with dollop of orange yogurt, slivered almonds and cranberries.
 Huddled around the dining set I bought 12 years ago, we enjoyed not only the food we ate - but one another’s company.
-What good is sharing the experience of a meal without the proper companions?
+Sharing the experience of a meal really is shit without the proper companions.

 Cook and eat with intent.

 1/2 Mineola orange + zest (or whatever is juicy and in season)